Why 20 to 40 Year Olds Should Invest With a Robo-Advisor NOW!

 The Schwab Intelligent Portfolios has a higher minimum investment than some of these other robo-advisor options, but they also have billions of assets under management (AUMs), which makes them a tried and true option for millennials with a bit more money to invest.
 Although you need $5,000 to begin investing, the robo-advisor management fee is zero.
 That’s right, it’s free!

 As you increase your investments with Schwab, you will get extra benefits.
-Accounts valued at a minimum of $25,000 can pay a small fee (0.28%) to have access to a human financial plannter.
-For accounts valued at $50,000, tax-loss harvesting becomes an option.
+Accounts valued at a minimum of $25,000 can sign up for the Schwab Intelligent Portfolios Premium and gain access to a human financial planner.

-Schwab offers a variety of accounts, including trusts, brokerages, and retirement accounts.
+Schwab offers a variety of accounts, including trusts, brokerages, and retirement accounts and one of the most diversified robo-advisors in the sphere.

 Acorns is an app that helps investors make small investments over time instead of requiring large up-front deposits.
 Acorns takes your spare change from everyday purchases and invests the money in ETFs (exchange traded funds).
 This “spare change” feature means Acorns boasts no minimum investment amount.